At last week’s Retire Overseas Conference in Houston, the question I was asked by attendees more than any other was:

-Why do I focus in these dispatches on the countries I do…and give less (or no) virtual ink to others?
+Why do I focus on the countries I do… and give less (or no) virtual ink to others?

 I can’t be everywhere at once or know, firsthand, the situation on the ground in every country in the world at any given time.
-But I can stay well-informed, with the help of smart, savvy people I trust to provide me not only with information (information alone is a glut on the market…often not worth the virtual paper it’s printed on), but, much more important, with perspective and judgment born of real-world experience.
+But I can stay well-informed, with the help of smart, savvy people I trust to provide me not only with information (information alone is a glut on the market… often not worth the paper it’s no longer printed on), but, much more important, with perspective and judgment born of real-world experience.

 Some of these countries make sense as full-time overseas retirement havens; some are more interesting for part-time living (because of the challenges and costs associated with establishing permanent legal residency).

 All, though, offer particular advantages to the would-be retiree, adventurer, or investor.

 That is not to say, however, they are the only places in the world that could make sense for you.
 You have your own agendas and circumstances, your personal experiences and priorities.

 If you’ve been traveling to the Bay Islands of Honduras for years, for example, as has one reader who joined us in Houston last week… have made friends in this part of the world… have begun shopping for a beach home on Roatan… don’t think you must adjust your plan and refocus your attention on Belize because I recommend that country over Honduras.